Flight-Free-UK/flight_free_uk_website/source/posts/destination-uk.html.markdown

 #### Edinburgh

 We’ve got to include the Scottish capital!
 It’s an awesome city nestled within great expanses of nature.
-Edinburgh is great for history explorers: visit the iconic [Edinburgh Castle](https://www.visitscotland.com/info/see-do/edinburgh-castle-p245821) which sits on the peak of an extinct volcano; and don’t miss a trip to the [National Museum of Scotland](https://www.visitscotland.com/info/see-do/national-museum-of-scotland-p246591) to view collections celebrating the nation’s culture, history and people.
+Edinburgh is great for history explorers: visit the iconic [Edinburgh Castle](https://www.visitscotland.com/info/see-do/edinburgh-castle-p245821) which sits on the peak of an extinct volcano, and don’t miss a trip to the [National Museum of Scotland](https://www.visitscotland.com/info/see-do/national-museum-of-scotland-p246591) to view collections celebrating the nation’s culture, history and people.
 Wake up early to climb Arthur’s Seat and take in the panoramic views of the city at sunrise.

-National Express can get you to Edinburgh for a tenner, or take the train to experience the spectacular views of the East Coast railway line.
+[National Express](https://www.nationalexpress.com/en) can get you to Edinburgh for a tenner, or take the train to experience the spectacular views of the East Coast railway line.

 ![](/images/uploads/edinburgh_castle.jpg "Edinburgh Castle.
 Image from historic-uk.com.")

-#### Isle of Skye
+#### The Hebrides

+The Hebrides usually come top of the list whenever we ask for people's favourite parts of Scotland, and with so many islands, it's impossible to single out just one.
+Mull is a great place for watching eagles, and the colourful buildings on Tobermory's waterfront give this little harbour town its distinctive charm – you might recognise them as the setting for the children's programme Balamory.

-The largest island of the Inner Hebrides, the Isle of Skye is excellent for walking and climbing, with hikes to the Fairy Pools and Old Man of Storr not to be missed.
-Take a [boat trip](https://www.isleofskye.com/activities/boat-trips) from Portree to spot otters, seals, dolphins, whales and sea eagles, or for more tranquility [kayak](https://www.seakayakplockton.co.uk/) around Plockton’s beautiful sheltered bays.
-The Clan Castles allow visitors to delve into the rich history of Skye and the many [museums](http://www.skyemuseum.co.uk/) offer a fascinating insight into island life.
-Travelling flight free is easy: take the [train](https://www.scotrail.co.uk/) to Maillaig from Glasgow, then the ferry to Skye, or from Inverness to Kyle with a bus onto the island.
-There are also [coaches](https://www.citylink.co.uk/) that go from both Glasgow and Inverness to Skye .
+The Isle of Skye is excellent for walking and climbing, with hikes to the Fairy Pools and Old Man of Storr not to be missed.
+Take a [boat trip](https://www.isleofskye.com/activities/boat-trips) from Portree to spot otters, seals, dolphins, whales and sea eagles.
+The Outer Hebrides or Western Isles are wild and windswept, with dramatic landscapes and welcoming locals who are rightly proud of their islands where the relaxed pace of things feels far removed from the daily grind.

+Oban is the 'Gateway to the isles' and can be accessed by train from Glasgow.
+The line is predictably spectacular, with lochs, mountains and pine forests aplenty.
+From Oban you can take a ferry to Mull and the Outer Hebridean islands of Harris and South Uist.
+Stornoway (Lewis) is reached by ferry from Ullapool, and Tarbert (Harris) is linked by ferry from the Isle of Skye.

+Head to the hillside fishing village of Mallaig for access to Skye, as well as to the Small Isles of Eigg, Rum and Muck.
+The train from Glasgow crosses the famous Glenfinnan viaduct, used by the Hogwarts Express in the Harry Potter films.

 ![](/images/uploads/visitscotland_33972782806-min_1007785955.jpg "Old Man of Storr, Isle of Skye.
 Image from visitscotland.com.")